 How to apply

 If you think you are eligible you need to email the relevant School or admissions contact for the course you have applied for.
 If you are a Masters student you can search for these in our Coursefinder.
-For PhD applicants please contact the relevant Graduate School or Postgraduate Research Secretary.
+For PGR applicants please contact the relevant PGR Admissions team.